AstunTechnology/ssdidocs/docs/accessibility.rst

 [List identified issues.
 Ideally provide suggested alternatives if they exist.
 Provide an indication of when the issue will be fixed.]

-[For example, “Date pickers are not available to or usable by screen readers.
+[For example, "Date pickers are not available to or usable by screen readers.
 The elements are not keyboard operable.
 You can still enter dates using the text field.
-This issue will be fixed by September, 2020”
+This issue will be fixed by September, 2020"
 Full list of accessibility issues including relevant standards]

 Content that is not within the scope of regulations
 ---------------------------------------------------

 [List content or sections which are exempt from the regulations.
-For example, “PDFs or other documents published before 23 September 2018 are not in scope.
-If the document is essential to providing our service then we have made the PDF accessible or converted it to an accessible HTML page.”]
+For example, "PDFs or other documents published before 23 September 2018 are not in scope.
+If the document is essential to providing our service then we have made the PDF accessible or converted it to an accessible HTML page.""]